FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Sample Elevation from Raster.rst

 2. Select the Fill
    NODATA option to set the elevation of empty grid elements from neighbors.

-This is only necessary if there are empty raster pixels.
+.. note:: This is only necessary if there are empty raster pixels.
           It happens where LiDAR data is rasterized and only bare ground is added.

 3. Click OK.
-When the elevation sampling is complete Close the Sampling Done box.
+When the elevation sampling is completed, close the Sampling Done box.

 .. image:: ../../img/Sample-Elevation-From-Raster/sampleraster2.png